NuclearInstruments/SCISDK/docs/fft.md

 | Frequency N - RE|
 | Frequency N - IM|

-The SciCompiler standard FFT module works in fixed point indeed the number should be considered as integer value (cast to in32_t).
+The Sci-Compiler standard FFT module works in fixed point indeed the number should be considered as integer value (cast to in32_t).
 Power spectrum can be calculated as; sqrt(pow(re,2)+pow(im,2)) while the phase as: